Connect With Us

 Why Conforming Loan Limits Should Guide Your Strategy

-Conforming loan limits are more than technical thresholds—they directly shape what type of mortgage you qualify for and how much it will cost over time.
+Conforming loan limits aren't simply technical thresholds.
+They directly shape what mortgage you qualify for and how much it will cost over time.

-A small change in the annual limit can determine whether a borrower qualifies for lower-cost conventional financing or must shift into jumbo underwriting with stricter conditions.
+A small change in the annual limit can decide whether you get lower-cost conventional financing or shift into jumbo underwriting with stricter conditions.
+That affects approval odds, long-term affordability, monthly payments, and total borrowing cost.

 The FHFA publishes updated loan limits annually by county.
-Lenders can also provide instant lookup based on your property location.
+You can find them on the FHFA website.
+Or just ask any lender - they can do an instant lookup based on your property's zip code.

 Do conforming limits apply to investment properties?

-Yes, but investment and second homes typically require higher down payments and stricter qualification standards than primary residences.
+Yes, they do.
+But investment properties and second homes typically require higher down payments.
+Qualification standards are also stricter than for primary residences.
+Expect to put more money down and show stronger reserves.

 Is PMI required on conforming loans?

-Can gift funds be used for down payments?
+Can gift funds be used for down payments on a conventional cash-out refi?

-How do I know how much I can borrow?
+How do I know how much I can actually borrow?

 Final Summary

 The 2026 increase in conforming loan limits expands access to conventional mortgage financing for many buyers and homeowners.
-In practical terms, it means more people may qualify for lower-rate, more flexible loans instead of being pushed into stricter jumbo requirements.
+In plain English, more people may qualify for lower-rate, more flexible loans rather than being pushed into stricter jumbo loan requirements.